HamzaHeikal2011/dotfiles/README.md

 # Welcome
 ***
 To Hamza:
-if this is being accessed on a new computer, congrats if not, then prob RIP, you probably broke something
+if this is being accessed on a new computer, congrats.
+If not, then prob RIP, you probably broke something